faturita/faturita.github.io/_portfolio/portfolio-8.md

 * Art: for instace how the water actually moves, how the wake of a boat is generated.
 It can also include computer graphics problems like bounding boxes, colisions, 3D structures.

 Project: https://github.com/faturita/wakuseibokan,
 Videos: https://www.youtube.com/watch?v=_LJj1x4orbU

 # Requirements

-OpenGL, CUDA, computer graphics, algebra, physics, numerical methods, fluid mechanics, navier-stokes equation (i am joking)
+OpenGL, CUDA, computer graphics, algebra, physics, numerical methods, fluid mechanics, navier-stokes equation.

 # Videos